 Include the work experiences you gained during the years or months that you were not officially working.
 If you include volunteer experiences, freelance or contract work, and other experiences that contribute to your professional development, you can include those in your resume to help fill in the gaps in your formal employment.

-Finally, it’s crucial, to tell the truth concerning your situation, and schools will often be considerate in understanding your situation if you provide an accurate, concise explanation of any gaps in your resume.
+Finally, it’s crucial to tell the truth concerning your situation.
+Schools will often be considerate in understanding your situation if you provide an accurate, concise explanation of your resume gaps.
 Gaps in one’s career development are not unusual.